 Assembly of Projects

-I am a big fan of Aleene’s Tacky Glue for assembling my projects when I want a little leeway for positioning.
+I am a big fan of 3M Tacky Glue or Aleene’s Tacky Glue for assembling my projects when I want a little leeway for positioning.
 But it does take time to dry.
 If you want a quicker adhesive, try Zip Dry Paper Glue by Beacon Adhesives—it’s a faster drying glue and very sticky!

 Do you have favorite Cricut tips and tricks you’d like to share with everyone?
 Post it here!
 I always love to hear from you!
 I will keep adding to this list, too.